MatejKoplan/flats_spider/README.md

 If I kept on improving this, this would be the first improvement I would do.

 ## 9. And many more,
 but this document is already long enough.
-And we should note, that this is good enough for now.
-No need to over-engineer!

 # Development
 This project uses Python 3.10.